 Democratization sounds like a great idea, but when is it not?
 Here are some pitfalls to consider:

-There is clearly both an upside and downside to data democratization.
-The answer of whether it’s worth it to your organization should center around this idea that too much of anything is rarely good.
+There's an upside and downside to data democratization.
+Whether it’s worth it to your organization should center around the idea that too much of anything is rarely good.

-Striking the balance between full-out democratization and providing the right level of governance can hopefully put your organization in a position of moderation where many of the benefits of data democratization can be realized while avoiding or mitigating many of the risks.
+Striking the balance between full-out democratization and providing the right level of governance should put your organization in a position of moderation where you can reap many of the benefits of data democratization while avoiding or mitigating many of the risks.

-Moving beyond this July 4th weekend, reflect on the benefits and pitfalls of democratized data management, and start looking for opportunities to move your organization in the right direction.
-As you make the shift, Onebridge can help with the organizational change management, technology enablement, and process considerations to help you on your data democratization journey.
+So as you enjoy Independence Day, reflect on the benefits and pitfalls of democratized data management and start looking for opportunities to move your organization in the right direction.
+As you make the shift, Onebridge can help you with the technology enablement, process considerations, and organizational change management to help you on your data democratization journey.

 Have more questions about data democratization?
 Contact us